AlexWatson1212/embracing-authenticity/_posts/2025-05-31-i-feel-safe-in-my-own-company-now.md

 date: 2025-05-31
 description: "Solitude used to feel like absence.
 Now it feels like home."
 thumbnail: /images/posts/safe-alone.jpg
+excerpt: "There was a time when silence felt like punishment.
+Now, being alone feels like peace, not absence."
+tags: [Solitude, Self-Compassion, Emotional Safety, Inner Peace]
 ---

 There was a time when being alone felt like a punishment.